kiwigod/DataScience/README.md

 ![Azure kinect sdk](resources/evaluation/azure_kinect_dk.jpg)

 ## Conclusion
+#### What datascience techniques should we use?
+In this project we made use of logistic regression based on the results of the project group whom worked on this project last year.
+For a more thorough explanation please refer to "[why we picked this model](#why)".

+#### Do we validate the reliability of the diagnosis the datacience techniques made?
+Unlike the project group whom worked on this project last year we don't have to make [assumptions](#labels) about which exercise a patients is performing.
+Because of this they had to make an educated guess on which exercise is being performed by said patient.
+The data set we received contained labels indicating which exercise a data file correlates to.

+#### How is our outcome contributing to the medical domain?(classification/research)
+Using the trained model a diagnosis for a patient can be made with up to [70% percent accuracy](#results).
+However, the diagnosis can only be made if the patient belongs in patient group 1 - 3, since we left out [patient group 4](#patient-group-4).
+In one of the meetings with the LUMC we confirmed that an accuracy equals to or higher than 70% is desired.
+Which does make our contribution meaningful in the medical domain.

 ## Proof of contributions
 The proof on contributions in generated using `git log --author='yuqi' --all`.
 I believe most of my contributions are